Wireworms

 Description

-Adult: About 0.25 to 0.5 inch long.
-Known as click beetles with a hard-shell body that is black to brown in color.
-Make distinctive clicking noises with a “hinge” between the thorax and abdomen.
-Use clicking mechanism to fling their body to escape threats.
+Adult: Adults are known as click beetles.
+They are about 6 to 13 mm long, with a hard-shell body that is black to brown.
+They make a distinctive clicking noises with a “hinge” between the thorax and abdomen and use this clicking mechanism to fling their body to escape threats.

-Egg: Small, round, and white; laid singly or in clusters in the moist soil of grassy areas.
+Egg: Small, round, and white, eggs are laid singly or in clusters in the moist soil of grassy areas.

-Larva: About 0.5 to 1.5 inches long when mature with a wiry look.
-Shiny white at first, but become light brown or straw colored with age.
+Larva: About 13-38 mm long when mature with a wiry look, larvae are shiny white at first, but become light brown or straw-colored with age.

-Pupa: White-colored; contained in an earthen cell in the soil.
+Pupa: White-colored, a pupa is contained in an earthen cell in the soil.

 Damage

-Wireworms may feed on planted seeds causing failure to germinate.
-They can also feed on plant roots causing death of young plants.
-Bare spots in the fields and dead or wilted young plants may be an indicator of wireworm infestation.
+Wireworms may feed on planted seeds, causing failure to germinate.
+They can also feed on plant roots, causing the death of young plants.
+Bare spots in the fields and dead or wilted young plants may indicate wireworm infestation.

-In Utah, the Great Basin wireworm has been reported to chew holes through driptape.
+In Utah, the Great Basin wireworm has reportedly chewed holes through drip tape.

 Monitoring

-Inspect the soil surface for wireworms after plowing or disking fields.
+Inspect the soil surface for wireworms after plowing or disc ing fields.
 Baits such as carrots, untreated corn or wheat seed, or ground whole wheat flour can also be used to detect wireworms.
-Place baits 4-6 inches deep in the soil when soil temperatures are at 50°F. If wireworms are detected, collect soil samples in spring with a 6-inch post hole digger and a shake/sifter to estimate the density of wireworms.
-Table 6.3 shows a soil sampling guide from the University of California, Davis.
+Place baits 4-6 inches deep in the soil when soil temperatures are at 50 °F. If wireworms are detected, collect soil samples in spring with a 6-inch post hole digger and a shake/sifter to estimate the density of wireworms.
+Table 6.3 shows a soil sampling guide from the University of California.

 Wireworm Soil Sampling Guide